techjay-c/tp/docs/UserGuide.md

 Shows a list of all appointments in ToothTracker.
 This is useful when:
 * You want to retrieve the information of all appointments.
-* Verifying that the appointment is added to ToothTracker.
+* You want to verify that an appointment has been successfully added to ToothTracker.

 **Format:** `list-appointment` (No extra parameters required)
 ![list-appointment-example](images/ug/appointment/ListAppointmentExample.png){: .centered-image }